taliajmallo/rpgs/campaigns/End_Of_History/charsheet.md

 also must roll twice and take the lower result on its next saving throw or skill check; this is a misfortune effect.

 ## Belongings
 Coinage: 05.75
 Bulk 3.1
+### Magic Items
+#### Ring of Minor Arcana
+[Uncommon] [Arcane] [Evocation] [Invested]
+Value 160
+This rose-gold ring is adorned in the center by a somewhat ominous-looking horned skull.
+This ring gives you the power to cast the following innate arcane cantrips any number of times each day: detect magic, mage hand, and prestidigitation.
+Each is cast as a 1st-level spell.
+If you are an arcane spellcaster, these can instead be heightened to the level of your cantrips.
 ### Armor
 - [x] Studded Leather (3, 1)
 ### Weapons